Main page content

 This Policy shall govern a reduction in force that affects employees of the U. T. System Administration.

-When seeking or instructed to eliminate positions for the reasons stated in Section 2, a department head shall prepare a report that:
+When seeking or instructed to eliminate positions, a department head shall prepare a report that:

-The department head shall submit a draft Reduction in Force Report to the Office of Human Resources and Office of General Counsel for review.
+The department head shall submit a draft Reduction in Force Report to the Office of Talent and Innovation and the Office of General Counsel for review.

-After review under Section 4 is complete, the department head shall submit a Reduction in Force Report to the Chancellor or the Chancellor’s designee.
+After review under Section 5 is complete, the department head shall submit a Reduction in Force Report to the Chancellor or the Chancellor’s designee.
 The Chancellor or the Chancellor’s designee shall approve, modify, or disapprove the report and notify the department head.

-The Office of Human Resources will provide re-employment support and assistance for any employees affected by elimination of their position, inclusive of information about job openings within the U.T.
+The Office of Talent and Innovation will provide re-employment support and assistance for any employees affected by elimination of their position, inclusive of information about job openings within the U.T.
 System Administration for which the employee might qualify and assistance in seeking other employment.

 Employees who were terminated due to a reduction in force may take advantage of preferential procedures for rehire for a period of six months following termination.

-7.1 During a reduction in force, an employee occupying a terminated position shall be notified in writing as soon as possible, and preferably at least 60 days before termination.
-(Additional requirements may apply in situations that involve the federal Worker Adjustment and Retraining Notification Act).
+8.1 During a reduction in force, an employee occupying a terminated position shall be notified in writing as soon as possible, and preferably at least 60 days before termination.
+Additional requirements may apply in situations that involve the federal Worker Adjustment and Retraining Notification Act.

-7.2 The Deputy Chancellor shall execute this termination notice and the department head shall provide it to the employee.
+8.2 The Chancellor or the Chancellor’s designee shall execute the termination notice and the department head shall provide it to the employee.
 A representative from the Office of Talent and Innovation is encouraged to be present when the notice is provided.

-7.3 To appeal, the employee may appeal in writing to the Deputy Chancellor or the Deputy Chancellor’s designee no later than 5 business days after the written notice of termination is issued.
-The appeal should state the reasons for appeal and include any relevant documentation.
+8.3 To appeal, the employee may appeal in writing to the Chancellor or the Chancellor’s designee no later than 5 business days after the written notice of termination is issued.
+The appeal should state the employee's reasons for appeal, desired resolution, and include any relevant documentation.

-7.4 The Deputy Chancellor shall issue a written decision to the employee, generally no later than 10 business days after receiving the appeal.
+8.4 The Chancellor or the Chancellor’s designee shall issue a written decision to the employee, generally no later than 10 business days after receiving the appeal.
 This decision shall be final.

 Critical [function]: a function required by law, Regents’ Rule, or highest-priority business requirements of the U. T. System Administration or its institutions.

-Essential [function]: a function that is an essential function for the U. T. System Administration or its institutions and one in which lack of functionality could have severely negative consequences for the System Administration or its institutions.
+Essential [function]: a function that is of the utmost importance, considered necessary for the U. T. System Administration or its institutions and/or one in which lack of functionality could have severely negative consequences for the U. T. System Administration or its institutions.